 Biomedical informatics professionals, on the other hand, use information extracted from bioinformatics to solve problems, reduce medical errors, lower healthcare costs, and make healthcare decisions using an individual patient’s biological data.
 Practitioners in biomedical informatics focus on identifying trends in the data discovered through bioinformatics to analyze the health conditions of patients and the efficiency of healthcare processes.

-Health informatics careers are in-demand.
-The US Bureau of Labor Statistics (BLS) shows that medical and health information managers, including bioinformatics and biomedical informatics professionals, will grow 32 percent from 2020 to 2030.
-This is four times as fast as the rate for all occupations in the same decade (8 percent), adding 139,600 new jobs in 10 years, and nearly 14,000 new positions every year on average.
+Health informatics careers are in demand.
+The US Bureau of Labor Statistics (BLS) shows that medical and health information managers, including bioinformatics and biomedical informatics professionals, will grow 29 percent from 2023 to 2033.
+This is over seven times faster than the rate for all occupations in the same decade (4 percent), adding 139,600 new jobs in 10 years.

 Coming from various backgrounds, biomedical informatics professionals have master’s or doctoral degrees and bring a diverse range of expertise to their research teams.
 Many are experts in epidemiology or licensed doctors or nurses with clinical experience.
 Others have professional experience in health economics, behavioral research psychology, and medical anthropology.